“Keep your eyes on the stars, and your feet on the ground.”

 Psalm 19:1

 Modern technology has all but obscured the night sky for most of the world.
-This has deeper philosophical intimations.

 Photo credit: George Hammerstein/Getty Images